dfinity/motoko/doc/md/writing-motoko/writing-intro.md

 To make it more convenient to declare stable variables, and to prevent missing `stable` declarations,
-Motoko let's you prefix the entire actor with the keyword `persistent`.
+Motoko allows you to prefix the entire actor with the keyword `persistent`.
 In a `persistent` actor, all declarations are `stable` by default.
 Only declarations that are explicitly marked `transient` will be discarded on upgrade.

 ``` motoko file=../examples/PersistentStableCounter.mo
 ```

-In this example, `value` is now implicitly stable, while `invocations` is just a transient temporary that won't survive upgrades: it counts the number of calls to `inc` since the first installation or last upgrade.
+In this example, `value` is now implicitly stable, while `invocations` is just a transient temporary declaration that won't survive upgrades: it counts the number of calls to `inc` since the first installation or last upgrade.

 For scenarios that can’t be solved using stable variables alone, Motoko provides user-definable upgrade hooks that run immediately before and after an upgrade, allowing you to migrate arbitrary state to stable variables.